Evan-Kim2028/subgraph-query-portal/README.rst

       pip install git+https://github.com/Evan-Kim2028/subgraph-query-portal.git

-Example: run a dex query
+Example: Query Univ3 Swap data
 ========================
 1. Run the following command from the root directory of the project: